 Michael’s has some nice small blank cards that are perfect for this project.
 They’re 4.25 x 5.5 inch.
 I like to stock up when they have them on sale for just $5 – for 60-80 cards.
 (Regular price is $20, so wait for the sale, or use a coupon.)
 They come in lots of colors, prints and textures.

-You can also order some very similar blank cards by American Crafts from Amazon.
+You can also order some very similar blank cards from Amazon.
 Boxes of 40 are around $8-12.
-Here’s some I recommend.
-(Affiliate links.)
+Or use pretty cardstock and make your own!

 - Paper Trimmer – I recommend this trimmer for nice clean cuts.